STOP DOMESTIC VIOLENCE

 Domestic Violence is still a shameful subject and not talked about enough.We can help protect you and your loved ones.
-Attorney Stephanie D. Dixon understands the legal aspects of Domestic Violence and guides families through this process.
+Attorney Stephanie D. Dixon understands the legal aspects of Domestic Violence and guides families through this stressful process.
+Don’t allow your loved ones to be violated.
+Stop Domestic Violence in its tracks.
+Contact us if you or someone you love is experiencing Domestic Violence

 - Direct the respondent to refrain from family violence acts;